 Most people spend at least $1,500 on their photos in Elsie’s studio, but for those looking to make a difference, going abroad to a real Thames city – or Paris, New York or Rome – is popular, provided they can pay $1,200 a day for each staff member in addition to flights, accommodation and meals.

-In China the wedding photographer industry is already well developed, the sector continues to grow because this phenomenon is not about to disappear.
+In China the wedding photographer industry is already well developed, the sector continues to grow because this phenomenon is will continue.
 In the major European capitals that are very popular with Chinese grooms, business is also growing.
 European photographers specialize in wedding photos of these Chinese couples who are willing to pay crazy sums and travel all the way from China to get the best possible pictures.
 For more information, consult our previous articles on the subject:

 If you want to propose your services to Chinese People… We can help you.